I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 Of the three platforms, Squarespace is the best value for money.
 With three plans to choose from, Squarespace’s pricing ranges from $16 to $52 per month (billed annually).
 Its cheapest plan, Personal, is best for simple personal sites or portfolios, but you’ll need to upgrade to the $23 per month Business plan or above if you want to sell online.

-Wix’s pricing ranges from $17 to $159 per month (billed annually).
-Like Squarespace, you’ll need to upgrade from the cheapest option and choose the Core plan or above if you’re looking to build an online store.
+Like Squarespace, you’ll need to upgrade from the cheapest option and choose Wix’s $29 per month Core plan or above if you’re looking to build an online store.

-Wix also has a free plan that you can stay on for as long as you’d like, but it does come with limited features, like minimal 500MB storage space and ads on your website’s pages.
+You can stay on Wix’s free plan for as long as you’d like, but it does come with limited features, like minimal 500MB storage space and ads on your website’s pages.
 To remove these ads, you’ll need to upgrade to one of four premium plans.

 When I previewed my test website, this Wix banner appeared at the top of my page.
 I would need to upgrade to get rid of it!
 Source: Website Builder Expert

-WordPress itself is free to use, but I recommend treading carefully – you’ll need to pay for hosting, templates, and plugins, too!
-All of this is included in Wix and Squarespace’s plans.
+Though WordPress is free to use, I recommend treading carefully – you’ll need to pay for hosting, templates, and plugins, while all of this is included in Wix and Squarespace’s plans.

 You can set your own monthly pricing depending on the hosting provider and any add-ons you decide to install.
 I recommend choosing Bluehost as your web host – prices for WordPress hosting start from $2.95 per month and include a custom domain for the first year and security benefits.
 One less thing to worry about!